Catholic Prayer For The Dying And Sick

 The Litany of the Saints can be used as a way to reflect on your own mortality and journey towards eternity.
 It can be helpful to pray it when you are feeling anxious or frightened about something, or when you are feeling overwhelmed by life.
 The prayers in the litany are inspired by Scripture and offer comfort to those who need it most.

-READ: Catholic Prayer For Mental Health Healing
+READ: Catholic Prayer For Peace In The World

 The Lord’s Prayer